agarun/ruby-muvy/README.md

 **Default**: `135` *corresponds to 854x480 DASH at 24fps*

-This command is currently best-suited to YouTube.
-To see possible formats for other sites, type `youtube-dl -F <URL>` or see [youtube-dl docs on format selection](https://github.com/rg3/youtube-dl/blob/master/README.md#format-selection); however, even when specifying a suitable format, the script might fail to run.
+The default is currently best-suited to YouTube and will likely *not work* with other sites.
+To see possible formats for other sites, type `youtube-dl -F <URL>` or see [youtube-dl docs on format selection](https://github.com/rg3/youtube-dl/blob/master/README.md#format-selection).
+For example, with a Vimeo video, you might specify `--format bestvideo` or `--format worstvideo` and it should work. youtube-dl is sometimes picky, so it is not guaranteed!

 <br>